NexPlayer/Unity-SDK/advanced/closed-captions.md

-# Closed captions
+# Closed Captions

 The NexPlayer™ SDK supports retrieval, selection and display of closed captions configured in any DASH and HLS manifest.
 For example, to change the captions from English to Spanish and display them.
 This functionality is only supported in Android and iOS devices.

-# NexPlayer API for closed captions
+## NexPlayer API for closed captions

 #### Closed captions variables inherited from NexPlayerBehaviour: